C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

 }
 ```

 * We use a `RemoteImage` to download and display the image for this `article`.
 Right now, we set `mockRequest` to `true`, meaning that this `RemoteImage` won't make any network requests.
 Instead, it displays a random image from our `Assets.xcassets` catalog.
-If you want your app to make network requests, feel free to set `mockRequest` to `false` (or remove that parameter completely, it's `false` by default).
+If you already added your API key to `Constants.swift`, and you want your app to make network requests, feel free to set `mockRequest` to `false` (or remove that parameter completely, it's `false` by default).
 Be aware that doing so will cause a default image to show up in the Canvas preview!
 * `.aspectRatio(3 / 2, contentMode: .fit)` sets the aspect ratio for the `RemoteImage` and resizes it to fit into a 3:2 frame.

 5. Add a new `TextOverlay` `View` that will overlay the `NewsArticle`'s `title` on top of the `RemoteImage`.
 This new `View` should go after the `FeatureView`, but before `FeatureView_Previews`.